Zippy-boy/wire-pod/Installation.md

     -   Applies a special firmware compiled by DDL which allows functionality with escape pod
         -   The use of this OTA does not require paying for escape pod
         -   You can tell if this software is applied by not by going to the CCIS page and looking at the firmware string.
 It should have `ep` at the end of it.
-        -   Just running v2.0.* on your bot is NOT enough.
-You need this special ep firmware.
+        -   Just running v2.0.* on your bot is NOT enough. ***You need this special ep firmware***.

 1. Put Vector into recovery mode.
 This can be done by setting him on the charger and holding his button for ~15 seconds.
 He will turn off.
 Keep holding until the lights come back on.
     - This is NOT the same as clearing user data.
 This step will not clear user data.

-2. Once he has reached the anki.com/v or ddl.io/v screen, open Chrome (some other Chromium-based browsers work too) on a device with Bluetooth support and go to [https://keriganc.com/vector-wirepod-setup](https://keriganc.com/vector-wirepod-setup).
+2. Once he has reached the ***anki.com/v or ddl.io/v screen***, open Chrome (some other Chromium-based browsers work too) on a device with Bluetooth support and go to [https://keriganc.com/vector-wirepod-setup](https://keriganc.com/vector-wirepod-setup).
     - If you see an error about Chrome, even though you are running Chrome, enter `chrome://flags` in your URL bar, enable "Enable experimental web platform features", relaunch Chrome, then try again.
     - On many Linux distributions, you may need to open the system's Bluetooth settings menu and have it discovering in the background as you try pairing with vector-wirepod-setup.
         -   BLE support is much more stable in the very modern distros, like Debian bookworm, so you don't need to do this on some